James Fleming – Executive Director

 Fiona Hardie – Vice President, Employer Representative

-Fiona and her partner, Sandy Grant, established Hardie Grant in Melbourne in 1997.
-The company now has offices in Melbourne, Sydney and London and San Francisco; publishes hundreds of titles each year, in a range of media – books, magazines, and digital; and employs 200 staff.
+Fiona and her partner, Sandy Grant, launched Hardie Grant in Melbourne in 1997.
+The company now has offices in Melbourne, Sydney and Brisbane; London; San Francisco; and Manila.
+Hardie Grant publishes hundreds of titles each year, in a range of media; includes a marketing agency network with services spanning content and video, PR and digital marketing; as well as a venture studio that develops and owns a range of online businesses.
+Hardie Grant employs around 300 employees.

-Over the past thirty years, Fiona has been involved with women’s, legal, publishing and workplace organisations, including setting up one of the earliest employer-based childcare centres in Melbourne.
+Over the past forty years, Fiona has been involved with women’s, legal, publishing and workplace organisations, including setting up one of the earliest employer-based childcare centres in Melbourne.

 Joellen Riley Munton – Vice President, Independent Representative